Kuru (disease)

-Kuru is a rare, incurable, and fatal neurodegenerative disorder that was formerly common among the Fore people of Papua New Guinea.
-It is a prion disease which leads to tremors and loss of coordination from neurodegeneration.
-The term kúru means "trembling" and comes from the Fore word kuria or guria ("to shake").
-It is also known as "laughing sickness" due to abnormal bursts of laughter which occur.
+Kuru was a rare, incurable, and fatal neurodegenerative disorder that was formerly common among the Fore people of Papua New Guinea.
+It was a prion disease that caused tremors and loss of coordination from neurodegeneration.
+The term kúru means and comes from the Fore word kuria or guria ("to shake").
+It is also known as "laughing sickness" due to abnormal bursts of laughter from the patients.

-It was spread among the Fore people via funerary cannibalism.
-Deceased family members were traditionally cooked and eaten, which was thought to help free the spirit of the dead.
+It was spread among the Fore people via funerary cannibalism: deceased family members were traditionally cooked and eaten, which was thought to help free the spirit of the dead.
 Women and children usually ate the brain, where infectious prions were most concentrated, and therefore were more commonly affected.

-The outbreak likely started when a villager developed sporadic Creutzfeldt–Jakob disease and died.
-When villagers ate the brain, they contracted the disease and then spread it to other villagers who ate their infected brains.
+The outbreak likely originated from a villager developing sporadic Creutzfeldt–Jakob disease, which then spread to others via the consumption of the deceased's brain.

-While the Fore people stopped eating human meat in the early 1960s, when this was first speculated as the cause, the disease lingered due to kuru's long incubation period of anywhere from 10 to over 50 years.
-Cases finally declined after half a century, from 200 deaths per year in 1957 to no deaths from at least 2010 onward, with the last known death in 2005 or 2009.
+Due to a ban by the Australian administration of Papua New Guinea, the Fore had largely stopped eating human flesh around 1960, years before any connection between cannibalism and kuru was seriously considered.
+However, this did not quickly stop the emergence of new cases, due to the long incubation period of the disease, which can extend to over 50 years.
+Around 1957, during the peak of the outbreak, about 200 people died of the disease every year.
+More than half a century later, the outbreak ended, with the two last known deaths occurring in 2005 and 2009.

 Signs and symptoms

 Kuru, a transmissible spongiform encephalopathy, is a disease of the nervous system that causes physiological and neurological effects which ultimately lead to death.
 It is characterized by progressive cerebellar ataxia, or loss of coordination and control over muscle movements.

 The preclinical or asymptomatic phase, also called the incubation period, averages 10–13 years, but can be as short as five and has been estimated to last as long as 50 years or more after initial exposure.

 The clinical stage, which begins at the first onset of symptoms, lasts an average of 12 months.
-The clinical progression of kuru is divided into three specific stages: the ambulant, sedentary and terminal stages.
+The clinical progression of kuru is divided into three specific stages: ambulant, sedentary, and terminal.
 While there is some variation in these stages from individual to individual, they are highly conserved among the affected population.
 Before the onset of clinical symptoms, an individual can also present with prodromal symptoms including headache and joint pain in the legs.

 Ambulant stage

-In the ambulant stage, the infected individual may exhibit unsteady stance and gait, decreased muscle control, difficulty pronouncing words (dysarthria), and tremors (titubation).
-This stage is named the ambulant because the individual is still able to walk around despite symptoms.
+In the ambulant stage, so called because the individual is still able to walk despite symptoms, the infected individual may exhibit unsteady stance and gait, decreased muscle control, difficulty pronouncing words (dysarthria), and tremors (titubation).

 Sedentary stage

 In the sedentary stage, the infected individual is incapable of walking without support and experiences ataxia and severe tremors.
 Furthermore, the individual shows signs of emotional instability and depression, yet exhibits uncontrolled and sporadic laughter.
-Despite the other neurological symptoms, tendon reflexes are still intact at this stage of the disease.
+Despite the other neurological symptoms, tendon reflexes remain intact at this stage of the disease.